 As usual, the Pioneer MonoScope comes with a standard bi-compax dial layout that features a small seconds counter at 9 hours and a 30-minute chronograph totalizer at 3 o’clock.

-Decorated with luminous Arabic numerals, both the silver and the black dial of the watch are not only quite elegant, but are also easily readable in any lighting condition.
+Decorated with luminous Arabic numerals, both the silver and the black dial are not only elegant but are also easily readable in any lighting condition.

 Well, perhaps the hours and minutes hands are somewhat out of proportion here with the former almost reaching the minute track with its sharp tip.
-But apart from that, the face of the timepiece looks almost flawless.
+But apart from that, the face looks almost flawless.

 See also: Hanhart Pioneer Stealth 1882 Chronograph